Complaint process

 - the Privacy Commissioner

-- a Mental Health District Inspector
+- a mental health District Inspector

-- the provider has already addressed the issues raised in your complaint
+- The provider has already addressed the issues raised in your complaint

-- the events occurred a long time ago or the evidence needed to make a decision is no longer available
+- The events occurred a long time ago or the evidence needed to make a decision is no longer available

 Please note that HDC can’t:

-- make people pay you compensation or refund you
+- Make people pay you any money

-- have a person “struck off”
+- Have a person ‘struck off’

-- change what is written in your medical notes
+- Change what is written in your medical notes

-- provide a second opinion on your diagnosis
+- Provide a second opinion on your diagnosis

-- get you an appointment.
+- Get you an appointment.

 You can contact ACC on 0800 101 996 if you believe you have suffered a treatment injury.

-Read how other complaints have been resolved
+Read how other complaints have been sorted out

-Learn about formal investigation of complaints
+Learn about the formal investigation of complaints

 NZSL Video